hmapedro/repository-template-rust/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

-Please include a summary of the change and which issue is fixed.
+Please include a summary of the changes proposed by this Pull Request (PR).
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

 Fixes # (issue)

-## Type of change

-Please delete options that are not relevant.

-- [ ] Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] This change requires a documentation update
+## Issues affected

+Please indicate the issues affected by this PR using the correct [sintax]([https://link-url-here.org](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue)) and the correct keywords

+Ex:
+fix #1
+closes #3

 ## How Has This Been Tested?